 Step 4: Close That Door

-The next phase will allow your puppy to start adapting to being left alone for very short periods of time while in the crate and with the door closed.
+The next phase or crate training your dog will allow your puppy to start adapting to being left alone for very short periods of time while in the crate and with the door closed.
 This stage will take some time and patience because you do not want your puppy associating her crate with negative feelings.

 You can start by closing the door while your puppy is inside the crate with a favorite toy and with you still sitting next to the crate.
 You will want to time these moments as the point is increasing the amount of time your puppy spends in the crate with the door closed.
 You can start with 15 – 20 seconds and slowly build to about 15 minutes.
 All while you’re sitting next to the crate.